theastrocat/miniprojects/misspelling/README.md

-# This is a small workspace where I can look at word misspellings.
+# This is a small workspace where I am looking at word misspelling, and what words people were trying to spell.

 ## Implemented:
 * Keyboard distance misspelling.